ros-navigation/navigation2/nav2_route/README.md

     * `findStartandGoal`, use Kd-tree to get closest ~5 and use that?
     * Or, use BFS and remove the Kd-tree (See Josh PR to start?)
     * Check Josh's BFS PR https://github.com/ros-navigation/navigation2/pull/3536
+    * Update the kd-Tree part in the readme to that or the BFS

 ---

-- [ ] Quality:
-  - Update simple navigator docs on website for task bit; migration guide update
-  - Missing readme plugins, other plugins to add for usefulness
-  - Readme msising context, uses cases for (planner replacement, tracking, route->global->local, route->local, navigate through poses)
-  - Docs: Prove point with plugins, but arbitrary behaviors and annotations
+  - Launch configuration to set the graph file (mirror `map`).
   - BT nodes for 2x route APIs + cancel nodes (+ groot xml + add to BT navlist + add to default yaml list + error code/msg/ports),
-  - web documentation (BT node configuration page, package configuration page, migration),
-  - Keep graph visualization in rviz but turn off by default
-  - Default graph sandbox + launch configuration to set (and get filepath + mirror `map` comments).
   - System test with route file + evaluation (tb3, check works and complete)

+- [ ] Quality:
+  - web documentation (BT node configuration page, package configuration pages, simple command docs, migration for all),
   - Enable or document the use for blocking edges or pausing for anothe robot locking out an edge.
 Blocked edges due to other robots , Go another way ando/or wait. other multi-robot things like block edges due to other robot's occupation.
 Add temporal element that can track relative to other routes other robots are taking.
 Put higher cost in edges with overlap with other platforms to reduce overlap (just use DynamicEdges service from fleet management app?)

   - Tutorials (bt xml change, plugin customize (op/edge), file field examples)
-  - BT XMLs (first/last mile, freq. replanning, navigation using it, WPF using it, clearance)
-  - Demos (route -> global -> local. outdoor non-planar. waypoint follower (GPS?) of route nodes. controller server of dense path)
   - Demos:
-    - 1. Route -> Smoother -> Controller for direct route following, spline turns for tracking with min radius
+    - 1. Route -> Smoother (or turning radius in path converter?) -> Controller for direct route following, spline turns for tracking with min radius
     - 2. 3 Stage planning BT: Route -> Global planner to node(s) in the future with compute path to pose // compute path through poses -> trajectory planning
     - 3. Plan from pose on-to/off-of graph with feaislbe planner -> route plan -> trajectory planner
     - 4. Using ComputeAndTrackRoute in BT (+/- some of these?)
     - 5. Global planner fallback if route is blocked after N seconds, until next node or after distance from blockage back on route's edge (BT XML)
+    - 6. Outdoor non-planar
+    - 7. waypoint follower of route nodes
+    - 8. FIrst and last mile off graph navigation
+    - Q: Frequent replanning?
+Plan once and recovery if failing to redo?
+Continue to replan often?

-- [ ] Testing by users
+- [ ] Beta testing by users

 # Questions

 - How can BT trigger BT node again if its still feedback-pending? preemption!
 Make sure works. + regular replanning and/or reroute BT node as a fallback to the controller server failing (add current edge to closed list?).

-- Can lanes be effectively implemented using this?

 # Future work (by priority level)

 - [ ] 1 Provide a 'force to go through these edges' capability
 - [ ] 1 stop / clearance -- open-RMF inspired
+- [ ] 3 Show lanes effectively implemented using this feature, with demo
 - [ ] 3 Extra critics and operation plugins
 - [ ] 4 Dynamic parameter handling (remember mutex not change during active request)
 - [ ] 4 edges have non-straight paths.
 Path as edge metadata.
 Concat when creating the route path. transfortm poses?
 CPR supported.